 In this era of climate angst, keeping the focus positive is vital for our children.
 We believe it is essential that students are provided a foundation for hope with optimistic avenues for action.
 Our sustainability orientation inspires children to ask themselves, “How can we think more deeply, be more aware, and be good to the earth?”
 Our focus is on the beauty and promise of solutions.

-Our School Facilities Illustrate our Priorities
+Our School Facilities Illustrate our Focus on Sustainability

 The Perkins School Seed Science Building